 As e-globalisation requires a full declaration data set with item details to be provided to customs authorities, the advantage of filing a declaration with a reduced data set has disappeared.
 The main reason to opt for e-globalisation is that it allows you to receive or remove goods without the need to file a declaration in real time.
 This means that the goods can move without waiting for a release message from customs, saving you lots of time in the declaration process.

-To be able to make use of e-globalisation, an authorisation for EIDR for imports, a Customs Warehouse authorisation if Special Procedures are used, and AEO compliance are required.
+To be able to make use of e-globalisation, an authorisation for EIDR for imports, a Customs Warehouse authorisation if Special Procedures are used, and AEO compliance are recommended.
 If you already have a license to use globalisation, you may continue to use your globalisation license, however you must switch to e-globalisation.

 You will find more detailed answers to frequently asked questions (available in Dutch) on the Nationaal Forum website.

 Companies that are currently using globalisation were required to adopt e-globalisation by 1 February 2022 to continue to submit globalised declarations.

 To assess whether to use e-globalisation, different elements need to be considered such as the time of release for free circulation, the cash flow effect, reporting requirements, and supply chain flexibility.
 C4T’s experts can advise you on whether your company will benefit from e-globalisation, help you obtain the required authorisations, and perform an impact assessment and data quality review to define additional data requirements and optimisations needed to adopt e-globalisation.

 Automate e-globalisation with CAS